Vyral/base-template/_posts/2021-01-07-a-look-at-the-marvels-of-sandals-resort-in-st--lucia.md

 **So, why am I coming to you today from the summit of Pigeon Island Mountain?**

 Well, the view is absolutely gorgeous, but getting up here and experiencing the Secrets Resort was also pretty incredible.
 Secrets Resort is only about an hour-and-a-half drive from the airport (where they’ll pick you up and drop you off at a beautiful Sandals Resort).
 It’s all-inclusive, meaning your meals are all free.
 Staying here, you’ll get a chance to do a lot of things that you may not ever have had the opportunity to do before like mountain climbing, scuba diving, and more.
-I even got permission from the St. Lucia government to bring my drone and I got some great aerial photos\!
+I even got permission from the St. Lucia government to bring my drone and I got some great aerial photos!

 I bring this all up because, while there are many resources online for younger people to travel, there weren’t as many for those of us who are seniors.
 I thought it would be a good idea to write a post about seniors enjoying life and going to places like Sandals, where you can learn to sail and so much more.
 Starting at 3:50 in the video above, you can see clips of me learning how to sail and scuba dive.
 It was an amazing experience that I can’t recommend highly enough.

 If you’d like more information about Sandals or about buying and selling real estate, reach out to us at any time.
-We’d love to hear from you\!
+We’d love to hear from you!